One good reason to charge more for the first office cleaning is to get the office in good condition to begin a proper cleaning maintenance schedule.

-You see, it is your business, and the agreement is between you and your customer.
+You see, it is your business, and the cleaning contract is between you and your customer.

-At the time, our customer simply couldn’t afford an initial fee.
+At the time, our customers simply couldn’t afford an initial fee.
 So, we simply added a percentage to their monthly fee over a one-year contract.
 It worked out just fine.
-And in all honesty, we really needed the work at the time and couldn’t afford to let the opportunity go.
+And in all honesty, we really needed the work at the time and couldn’t afford to let the opportunity pass us by.

 I will say that the vast majority of janitorial services will simply charge the additional fee up front just to get the work done and start off right.